-Our skills have been honed at two Wellington publishers — Sarah and Roger at Steele Roberts Aotearoa, and Mary and Paul at Mākaro Press.
+Our skills have been honed at two Wellington publishers — Sarah at Steele Roberts Aotearoa, and Mary and Paul at Mākaro Press.
 We’d worked side by side since 2013, sharing the same rooms in 75 Ghuznee Street, so we knew how we worked and what our individual strengths were.
 When we got the opportunity to bring our skills together in a new, independent venture, we took it.

 The Cuba was one of the first ships to bring settlers to Wellington.
 To us it epitomises courage, vision and a collection of stories packed into a small space, setting out on a big adventure.